-How to Gain Vegan Muscle (Without Getting Fat)
+How to Gain Slabs of Vegan Muscle (Without Getting Fat)

 So you've decided that it's time to bulk up and put on some quality vegan muscle on your frame.

 Now if you think this means letting go of all inhibitions, and unleashing your appetite on mountains of food, you might need to rethink the concept of bulking.

 While this traditional style of "dirty-bulking" definitely will pack on pounds...

 ... it might not necessarily be the kind of pounds we're looking after.

 You see, there's two ways of executing a mass-gaining phase:

 A. Eat everything that's not nailed down and gain a ton weight (as well as body fat)